 When I was a kid we not only had newspapers, we had morning and afternoon newspapers.
 The Louisville Times was an afternoon paper that distinguished itself with its extensive use of photojournalism.
 Two-thirds of the second section front page was regularly given over to a photo essay covering a single subject or event.
 Written in black and white with Nikons and Leicas, these stories told with pictures awakened me to the narrative power of images.
 I also loved watching movies, and the WAVE-TV afternoon movie was a great way to see a lot of movies, including classics directed by John Ford, David Lean, Billy Wilder and Alfred Hitchcock.
-I soon became a fixture at the Crescent Art Theatre where I saw films by Roman Polanski, Francois Truffaut, Akira Kurosawa and Ingmar Bergman.
+I soon became a fixture at the Crescent Art Theatre where I saw films directed by Roman Polanski, Francois Truffaut, Akira Kurosawa and Ingmar Bergman.

 I was drawn to visual storytelling, and fortunate to be at Western Kentucky University at the inception of the school’s renowned photojournalism program.
 Seeing my first photographic image form in a developing tray was a magical and profound experience followed closely by a workshop taught by Bill Strode, a Pulitzer Prize photojournalist at the Courier-Journal and Louisville Times.
 Possessing little knowledge, but abundant baloney, I secured employment as the darkroom supervisor at the WKU Audio Visual Department.
 With equipment, film and processing always available, I pursued photography using 35mm rangefinders, large format view cameras and everything in between.

 I took a semester off in my fourth year to work as the still photographer and general crew person on a low budget movie filmed in Louisville.
 The Asylum of Satan was, to be kind, not a great film, but I have fond memories of that first filmmaking experience.
 Our Writer/Producer/Director/Editor and Composer, William Girdler, had ingratiated himself with many established Hollywood filmmakers, and our crew was star struck when we were visited by Charles G. Clark, a retired Hollywood cinematographer whose career had begun in 1915.
 We were mesmerized by his stories and intrigued by his prediction that some of us might have careers in motion pictures.